MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

     **Note:** Alex, Joni, and Lynne are part of Holly's Microsoft 365 pilot team.
 Their accounts will be used throughout the labs for this course.

-23. Select **Save**.
+22. Select **Save**.

-24. At the top of the **Release preferences** pane, note the message indicating the 4 users were added to the targeted release.
+23. At the top of the **Release preferences** pane, note the message indicating the 4 users were added to the targeted release.
 Select the **X** in the upper right-hand corner to close the pane.

-25. In the list of organization profile data, select **Custom themes**.
+24. In the list of organization profile data, select **Custom themes**.

-26. In the **Customize Microsoft 365 for your organization** pane, you can customize the default theme that users see when signed into Microsoft 365, and you can add additional custom themes.
+25. In the **Customize Microsoft 365 for your organization** pane, you can customize the default theme that users see when signed into Microsoft 365, and you can add additional custom themes.
 Select the **+Add theme** option.

-27. In the **Default theme** pane, the **General** tab is displayed by default.
+26. In the **Default theme** pane, the **General** tab is displayed by default.
 Select the **Show the user's display name** check box.

-28. Select the **Logos** and **Colors** tabs and take some time to review their options.
+27. Select the **Logos** and **Colors** tabs and take some time to review their options.
 Note the various theme and branding options that are available for you to update.
 For the purpose of this lab, you can change any of the options or leave the default values as is.
 For example, in your real-world environment, you can add the logo of your company and set the background image as the default for all your users.
 For the purpose of this lab, you can change the colors for your navigation pane, text color, icon color, and accent color.
 Go ahead and explore the different options for your tenant and make any changes that you wish. <br/>

 	**Tip:** Some color patterns aesthetically distract users.
 If you do change any of the colors, it's recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.

-29. Select **Save** when you are done and then close the **Custom themes** pane once your changes are saved.
+28. Select **Save** when you are done and then close the **Custom themes** pane once your changes are saved.

+29. Remain logged into **LON-CL1** with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.

 ### Task 3 – Prepare for Microsoft Azure Active Directory

 Azure Active Directory is required to perform several configuration tasks when installing Microsoft 365.
-Because future lab exercises will perform several of these tasks using Windows PowerShell, you should begin by installing the Azure Active Directory PowerShell module.
+Because future lab exercises will perform several of these tasks using Windows PowerShell, you should begin by installing the Microsoft Graph PowerShell module.
 This module allows you to perform many of the Microsoft 365 user and organization administration tasks through PowerShell.
 It’s great for bulk tasks such as password resets, password policies, license management and reporting, and so on.

-1. On LON-DC1, you must open an elevated instance of **Windows PowerShell**.
-Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.
+1. On LON-CL1, you must open an elevated instance of **Windows PowerShell**.
+Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **power** in the Search box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

 2. Maximize your PowerShell window.
-In **Windows PowerShell**, at the command prompt type the following command to install the Azure AD PowerShell module from the PowerShell Gallery and then press Enter: <br/>
+In **Windows PowerShell**, type the following command at the command prompt to install the Microsoft Graph PowerShell module from the PowerShell Gallery and then press Enter: <br/>

-		Install-Module AzureAD
+		Install-Module Microsoft.Graph -Scope CurrentUser

-3. It may take a minute or two, but you will eventually be prompted to confirm whether you want to install the module from an untrusted repository (PSGallery).
+3. You will be prompted to confirm whether you want to install the module from an untrusted repository (PSGallery).
 Enter **A** to select **[A] Yes to All.**  <br/>

-    **Note:** If you receive a warning message indicating version 2.0.2.130 of the AzureAD module is already installed in your VM environment and that you can install the next version using the -force parameter, ignore this message.
+    **Note:** Your response will initiate the installation of all the Microsoft Graph packages.
+Once all the installation messages have finished displaying, it will still take approximately 5 to 10 minutes to complete the Microsoft Graph PowerShell installation.
+During this time, the cursor will continue to blink below the untrusted repository message.
+Once the installation is complete, a command prompt is displayed.
+This may be a good time to take a short break.

 4. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
-You have now installed the Windows Azure Active Directory PowerShell Module. <br/>
+You have now installed the Microsoft Graph PowerShell module. <br/>

-	You now must connect to the AzureAD module that you just installed.
+	You now must now import the Microsoft.Graph.Identity.DirectoryManagement sub-module that will be used in the upcoming tenant management labs.
 Type the following command and then press Enter: <br/>

-		Connect-AzureAD
+		Import-Module Microsoft.Graph.Identity.DirectoryManagement

+5. You now must connect to Microsoft Graph sub-module that you just installed and request read/write permissions.
+Type the following command and then press Enter: <br/>

+		Connect-MgGraph -Scopes 'Directory.ReadWrite.All'

-5. If a **Sign in** window appears, enter the Microsoft 365 tenant admin username and password provided by your lab hosting provider (this is the MOD Administrator account you used to sign into Microsoft 365).
+6. In the **Sign in** window that appears, enter the Microsoft 365 tenant admin username and password provided by your lab hosting provider (this is the MOD Administrator account you used to sign into Microsoft 365).

+7. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box, and then select **Accept**.

-6. You have installed the AzureAD module and connected to it for your current lab session, so do **NOT** close your PowerShell window.
+8. You have installed the Microsoft Graph PowerShell module and connected to it for your current lab session, so do **NOT** close your PowerShell window.
 Leave the Windows PowerShell window open but minimize it for now.

-7. Remain logged into LON-DC1 and keep your Edge browser open.
+9. Remain logged into LON-CL1 and keep your Edge browser open.

 ### ‎Task 4 - Enable IRM for SharePoint Online